-A number of factors are likely to have contributed towards the reduction in satisfaction.
-The literal responses suggested that value for money perceptions and overall satisfaction were affected by a confusion among some residents of the division of responsibilities between the borough council, county council and police.
-Although the small sample size makes it difficult to draw conclusions about the results, it has been acknowledged that issues in respect of the new waste contract, unauthorised encampments, street cleaning and seasonal displays played a part in resident satisfaction.
-Action has been taken to mitigate some of these concerns including obtaining a Final Injunction Order, which prohibits the setting up of unauthorised encampments and fly-tipping in all identified public land.
-The Council closely monitors areas where residents have expressed dissatisfaction and will continue to take action where necessary.
+Several factors are likely to have contributed towards the reduction in satisfaction in 2018.
+Although the small sample size in 2018 makes it difficult to draw conclusions about the results, it has been acknowledged that issues in respect of the new waste contract, unauthorised encampments, street cleaning and seasonal displays played a part in resident satisfaction.
+Action was already in progress on several of the issues raised in the 2018 survey including obtaining a final injunction order, which prohibits the setting up of unauthorised encampments and fly-tipping in all identified public land.